cflavio/ya2_site/content/pages/press.md

 Yorg's Press
 ------------

+*"This new release includes important changes that improve the playable experience to a great extent and also several new features."* ([Jugando En Linux](http://jugandoenlinux.com/index.php/homepage/generos/carreras/item/686-yorg-alacanza-la-version-0-8))

 *"It all looks very well made; anyone looking for some arcady action racing should give this a try!"* ([Free Game News](http://fossgames.blogspot.it/2017/08/yorg.html))

 *"This arcade fun is the one that offers us this title."* ([Jugando En Linux](http://www.jugandoenlinux.com/index.php/homepage/generos/carreras/item/580-yorg-un-juego-de-carreras-open-source))